Skip to main content

 The amount of tuition fees varies according to the student's tax bracket and other merit-related criteria.
 Partial or full waivers of university fees are provided for some categories of students.
 Further information is available on the page Fees and Charges.

-Benefits and grants provided by the Regional Board for the Right to University Study - DSU Tuscany (link to external site).
+Benefits and grants provided by the Regional Board for the Right to University Study - DSU Tuscany.

 Each School has a specific schedule and academic calendar, but as a general rule: